OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 12. Type Get All command for saving the final sensor configuration for reference.

 ### In situ intercomparison in the tank during ballasting
-This is an extra in situ intercomparison to carry out if  access to the tank while ballasting the glider is possible and the ballasting is close in time to the deployment (no more than 1-2 days before) (@refPLOCAN).
+This is an extra in situ intercomparison to carry out if  access to the tank while ballasting the glider is possible and the ballasting is close in time to the deployment (no more than 1-2 days before) (reference PLOCAN).
 Materials: Silicon tube for sampling, multiparameter sonde, BOD bottles, Winkler reagents, pipettes and tips (or a bottle-top dispenser for reagent bottles), titration material (buretes or titrator).
 1. The sensor should stay overnight submerged  in water to make the membrane wet.
 If the sensor is already mounted in the glider, use a wet sponge.
 NOTE: Keep the sensor in the dark all time.
 2. Once the glider is in the ballasting tanks, place the silicon tube for sampling near the sensor.